Image: Alex Brown (CC BY 2.0) via Flickr

 Cuba makes having non-U.S. health insurance a mandatory requirement for all visitors entering the country.
 Those who cannot provide immigration with proof of coverage will be forced to buy insurance from the local Cuban insurance provider who have an office set up in the immigration area of the airport.

-Cover purchased in Cuba is likely to be less comprehensive than most local policies from your home country, and are generally likely to have more expensive premiums, so we highly recommend covering this before you travel.
+Cover purchased in Cuba is likely to be less comprehensive than most policies from your home country, with more expensive premiums, so we highly recommend covering this before you travel.

-For those Americans planning to travel to Cuba, GeoBlue now provides International Travel Medical coverage for those traveling to and from Cuba.
+For Americans, GeoBlue now provides International Travel Medical coverage for those traveling to and from Cuba.
 To apply for coverage with GeoBlue or obtain a free quote, contact Timothy Jennings at IndividualHealth.com.